MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 The Azure Information Protection classic client is the earlier version of AIP, and enables administrators to manage classification labels directly in the Azure portal.

-AIP labels managed in the Azure portal are *not* supported by the unified labeling platform, are limited to working with the Azure Information Protection client and scanner, and Microsoft Cloud App Security.
+AIP labels managed in the Azure portal are *not* supported by the unified labeling platform, are limited to working with the Azure Information Protection client and scanner, and Microsoft Defender for Cloud Apps.

 We recommend migrating to unified labeling to support these features, as well as SharePoint, Microsoft 365 apps, Outlook for the web and mobile devices, PowerBI data protection, and more.
 For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client](tutorial-migrating-to-ul.md).